myst-templates/plain_typst_book/README.md

     logo: logo.svg    // replace with your own logo, at top of the paper
     cover: Cover.PNG  // replace with your own cover image
     ToC_depth: 2      // set depth of the table of contents, 2 by default
+    logo_width: 10    // set a number (0-100) to set the logo width
 ```

 The cover will be placed on the cover page, the logo will be placed in the header of each page.